 In this new flat world, investors searching for higher income can feel more comfortable as they consider the temptations of emerging market bond funds.
 "Emerging markets" is a term coined back in 1981, and it applies to a total of 21 countries, the largest of which are Brazil, Russia, India and China -- otherwise known as BRIC.

 Because emerging markets include countries in such places as Latin America, Eastern Europe, the Middle East and the Pacific Basin, investing in bonds from these turbulent areas requires the acceptance of more risk.
 However, we get paid more to take that risk.
 The so-called "risk premium" dealt by the invisible hand of economic forces appears to be as much as 5 percentage points currently.
 Why?
-Well, a
+Well, a risk-free return on 10-year U.S. Treasury bills is roughly 2 percent.
+If an emerging markets bond fund is yielding 7 percent in annual interest currently, then the risk premium is the difference of 5 percentage points.
+This is our reward for accepting the risk.

 Is it worth it?
 Most emerging market countries actually have lower debt-to-GDP ratios than we do in this country.
 Compared to us, those former banana republics may not look so bad.
 In addition to less debt, they have stronger economic growth -- especially in Latin America.